amd-aliem/snpcert/docs/how-to-generate-certs.md

 ### 3. Run dispatch to start serving images

+#### Permissions

+dispatch uses GitHub APIs to download Release Assets and to create Issues in the repo specified on the dispatch command line (see below).
+Certain permissions are needed for this to work:

+##### Option 1

+Before running dispatch, run 'gh auth login' and choose to authenticate via the web browser flow.

+##### Option 2

+Before running dispatch, run 'gh auth login' and choose to authenticate by pasting an authentication token.

+  Fine-grained PAT

+    If using a fine-grained token (PAT), it must have, at a minimum, the following permissions:

+      Contents: Read-only access

+      Issues: Read and write access

+  Classic PAT

+    If using a classic token (PAT), it must have, at a minimum, the following permission:

+      repo

+##### Option 3

+When running dispatch, use the --token option and specify either a fine-grained or a classic PAT as described above.

+##### Option 4

+Before running dispatch, set an environment variable named GITHUB_TOKEN to either a fine-grained or a classic PAT as described above.

+---

-If you would like to use the images available in AMD's sev-certify repository & post the results in an issue there:
+If you would like to use the images available in AMD's snpcert repository & post the results in an issue there:
 ```
-./dispatch-linux-x86_64 --owner AMDEPYC --repo sev-certify --tag devel
+./dispatch-linux-x86_64 --owner AMDEPYC --repo snpcert --tag devel
 ```

 You can optionally add a filter at the end if you want to run on a subset of images:
 ```
-./dispatch-linux-x86_64 --owner AMDEPYC --repo sev-certify --tag devel ubuntu
+./dispatch-linux-x86_64 --owner AMDEPYC --repo snpcert --tag devel ubuntu
 ```

-You can also fork the `AMDEPYC/sev-certify` repository to build the images and have certification results posted in that repository's issues - see [Forking sev-certify](#forking-amdepycsev-certify-for-certification-testing) for more information.
+You can also fork the `AMDEPYC/snpcert` repository to build the images and have certification results posted in that repository's issues - see [Forking snpcert](#forking-amdepycsnpcert-for-certification-testing) for more information.
 ```
-./dispatch-linux-x86_64 --owner <your org/username> --repo sev-certify --tag devel
+./dispatch-linux-x86_64 --owner <your org/username> --repo snpcert --tag devel
 ```

 If you run the first command with no filter specified, you should see the following screen: